sile-typesetter/casile/README.md

 See also the [CaSILE demos][demos] repository for a sample book project layout.

-### Makefile options
+### Settings

+CaSILE has a lot of knobs to fiddle with, and almost anything can be changed.
+The main trick is understanding where to make changes, because order matters.

+As a broad overview from least specific to most:

+* Compile time discovery.

+  When CaSILE is configured it runs a bunch of discovery operations (during `./configure`).
+  These detect where dependencies are installed and what versions they are.
+  These can also be manually defined if you wish to substitute some program.

+  This stage also generally sets up *where* CasILE will be run from.
+  The configure stage reviews the system for where the package will be installed so it knows where to find itself.

+* Baked in run time defaults.

+  All settings have some default value baked in that will be used if nothing later overrides them.

+* Project rules file.

+  Each project may have one or more rules files that are injected intact into the GNU Make runtime.
+The filename `casile.mk` is suggested, but `rules.mk`, `Makefile`, `makefile`, and `GNUMakeFile` are also considered.

+  Your project rules file is easily the most technical way to tie in, and Make’s syntax is often confusing.
+  Many projects will not need this at all –or use it only for simple variable assignments– but almost anything goes.

+* Publisher rules file.

+  *to be implemented*

+* Publisher mata data.

+  *to be implemented*

+* Project meta data.

+  Each project is expected to have a main meta data file in YAML format.
+  The file name should match the project name, which is usually the same name as the git repository directory.

+* Book meta data.

+  Each book in a project is expected to have a meta data file with book specific information.

+  Note for projects with a single book, this may be the same as the project meta data file.

+* Project CaSILE settings file.

+  Each project may have a YAML file defining settings that override the defaults and save having to pass them manually on each invocation.

+* Run time environment variables.

+  Many settings can be set an environment variables and will be considered for each invocation of the CLI.

+* Run time flags.

+  Some settings have CLI flags that will override any other settings.

 #### Project parameters

-These settings apply to the whole project.
+Most settings apply to a whole project (repository).
-To override the defaults set them in your project’s `Makefile` (or a shared include!).
+To override the defaults set them in your project’s `casile.mk`

 * `LANGUAGE` sets the language for localized file names.

-    The default is English, so you might run `make book-halfletter-3d-front.png`.
+    The default is English, so you might run `casile make -- book-halfletter-3d-front.png`.
     Changing this to Turkish:

         LANGUAGE = tr

-    will mean the command you run should be `make kitap-a5-3b-on.png` to generate the same resource for a similar project with localized filenames.
+    will mean the command you run should be `casile make -- kitap-a5-3b-on.png` to generate the same resource for a similar project with localized filenames.
     At this time localizations are only included for Turkish, but they are easy enough to add to your project.
     Submitting them upstream would also me much appreciated.